Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 ### **Getting Started with the Secure Compute Module (SCM) Alpha Release**
 April 22, 2022

 The SCM Alpha comes pre-loaded with Raspberry Pi OS Lite (legacy buster 32 bit) and all Zymbit software.
 The root filesystem is already encrypted.
 A default set of boot files are configured to use Zymbit Verified Boot mechanism.
+Designed for embedded security.
+Includes a programmable hardware wallet.

 {{< cardpane >}}
 {{% card header="SCM Alpha Kit Components" %}}